 Svalbard - Eating and sleeping

 Places to eat are included under the relevant settlements in the following chapter.
 There is no type of local, traditional Svalbard cuisine.
-On the whole, meals served in Longyearbyen are either traditional Norwegian food (Vinterhagen, Huset, Kroa) or international cuisine in the hotel restaurants.
+On the whole, meals served in Longyearbyen are either traditional Norwegian food (such as at Vinterhagen, Huset, Kroa) or international cuisine in the hotel restaurants.
 Huset often adds real local flair by serving a few ‘New Nordic’ dishes and regularly offering various types of Arctic meat (reindeer, seal, whale, geese, ptarmigan) or polar fish species.
 In Barentsburg, typical Russian food is served (including very big breakfasts) – if you spend a night there, it is definitely worth giving the food a try.
 Even a few eating establishments in Longyearbyen now serve Russian food from time to time.

 Standard Norwegian restrictions apply when bringing in alcohol in your luggage: people over 20 years of age may bring in either: one litre of spirits, one litre of wine plus one litre of beer; or two litres of wine or two litres of beer.

-Owing to the low temperatures and the nigh pure surroundings, surface water is drinkable just about everywhere.
+Owing to the low temperatures and the clean environment, surface water is drinkable just about everywhere.
 The eventual light brown, silty turbidity is due to finely ground rock materials from glaciers – that is, safe ‘mineral water’.
 You should allow some time for the sediments to settle to the bottom.
 Only in some areas have there been any problems with water quality due to a possible sulphur content caused by local shale.

 Drinking water in Longyearbyen comes filtered from the lake, Isdammen, and is of very good quality.
 In Barentsburg, the pipes are very rusty and it is recommended that, if you are going to drink it, you let the water run from the tap for a while before doing so.

-Nothing demonstrates better the massive changes in Svalbard than the rise in the number of available tourist beds: from nothing in the mid 1980s to nearly 800 by 2013.
+Nothing demonstrates better the massive changes in Svalbard than the rise in the number of available tourist beds: from nothing in the mid 1980s to close to 950 by 2017.

 There is nothing that could really be described as ‘budget’ – the sole campsite excepted, perhaps – and in addition there are distinct seasonal variations – very little will be open over the Christmas period, and many of the options close completely over the winter period.
 Price regimes can be complex, with significant increases around peak periods – Easter in particular.
 The overwhelming majority of accommodation is in Longyearbyen – the little that is available outside the town needs to be booked through the tour operators, with the exception of the hotel in Barentsburg.